 – Train your teachers and staff as above and then co-deliver the IHEART programme alongside our lead facilitation team.

-– Adopt our bespoke “Whole School” approach and educate your leaders and staff in building resilience and wellbeing across your entire organisation.
+– Adopt our bespoke “Whole Institutional” approach and educate your leaders and staff in building resilience and wellbeing across your entire organisation.

 click here for more info and to arrange an initial call with a member of our senior team